 Scholarships will be awarded to graduating high school students who plan to attend a higher-education institution in the fall of 2016.
 Scholarships will also be awarded to 2016 fall college sophomores, juniors and seniors.

 Any career or major is eligible for college applicants.
-Scholarship winners will be selected based on school and community involvement, scholastic performance, educational goals, and financial needs.
+Scholarship winners will be selected based on school and community involvement, scholastic performance and educational goals.

 All scholarships are $2,000 each.